Home News Northumberland Council Get £2m Boost for Gigabit Broadband Vouchers

 The voucher scheme complements Project Gigabit’s subsidised build contracts, such as GoFibre’s £7.3 million deployment in North Northumberland.
 The project aims to reach several thousand hard-to-reach premises.

-“Between the vouchers and larger Infrastructure projects, we’re making steady progress toward our goal of universal gigabit coverage,” said MP David Brown.
+“Between the vouchers and larger infrastructure projects, we’re making steady progress toward our goal of universal gigabit coverage,” said MP David Brown.
 “It’s an exciting time for Northumberland’s digital future.”

 Share